locomote/gusteau/README.md

 gusteau init project-name
 ```

-Next, `cd project-name` and see `nodes/example.yml`.
+Next, `cd project-name` and see `.gusteau.yml`.

-Provisioning a server
+Converging a server
 ----------

 The following command will run all roles and recipes from node's YAML file.

 ```
-gusteau example provision
+gusteau converge development-playground
 ```

 Use the `--bootstrap` or `-b` flag to bootstrap chef-solo (for the first time run).

-Running recipes
+Applying a run_list
 -----------
-You may choose to run a few recipes instead of full provisioning.
+You may choose to run a custom run_list instead of the full convergence.

 ```
-gusteau example run redis::server ntp unicorn
+gusteau apply development-playground "role[base],recipe[oh-my-zsh]"
 ```

 SSH